djeghdjegh/Expert-System/README.md

 Diseases are associated with symptoms using the maladies/1 predicate.

 ### Information Display:
-afficher_symptomes_associes/3: Displays information about selected symptoms and associated disease.
+afficher_symptomes_associes/3: Displays information about selected disease and associated symptome.

-afficher_maladies_associes/3: Displays information about selected symptoms and associated diseases.
+afficher_maladies_associes/3: Displays information about selected symptoms and associated disease.

 ### Advice:
 The conseil/2 predicate provides advice for specific mental health disorders.